Noaht8/Assignment-2-Cryptography/README.md

 # Assignment-2-Cryptography

-# RSA Encryption and Decryption
+# RSA Encryption and Decryption for RSA.py[RSA.py]

 This is a Python code snippet that demonstrates the RSA encryption and decryption algorithm.
 The code defines a function `RSA` that takes three parameters: `p`, `q`, and `message`.
 It performs the RSA encryption and decryption process using the given parameters.